 - Extend your arms against your head with your palms facing down.

-- Lift your arms up, then pull it toward your body.
+- Lift your arms up, then pull them toward your body.

 - Return to the start and do it eight to ten times.